BUDGET 2026 | R20bn tax relief as proposed increase is dropped

 The government has decided to withdraw the R20bn in tax increases that were provisionally included in the 2025 medium-term budget policy statement (MTBPS) because of higher-than-expected net VAT, corporate income tax and dividends tax collections.

-Finance minister Enoch Godongwana said the improving fiscal position allows enough room to withdraw the proposed tax increases without putting fiscal sustainability or economic activity at risk.
+Finance minister said the improving fiscal position allows enough room to withdraw the proposed tax increases without putting fiscal sustainability or economic activity at risk.

 The South African Revenue Service (Sars) will receive an additional R7bn allocation over the medium-term expenditure period, which will partly be used to hire more tax debt collectors.
 Sars and the National Treasury also implemented monthly reporting on debt collections to enhance transparency and track progress.